I am Professor and James B. and Grace J. Nelson Fellow in the Department of Philosophy at the University of Michigan, Ann Arbor.

 My areas of specialization are the history of early modern (17th- and 18th-century) philosophy; the history and philosophy of early modern science; and the relation of philosophy and science to theology and politics in the early modern period.
-I have as particular research interests the following features of early modern thought: the variety of early modern “Cartesianisms”; the influence of late scholasticism; the nature of the “Scientific Revolution”; substance-mode metaphysics and mereology; and theories of causation and freedom.
+Particular research interests include the following features of early modern thought: the variety of early modern “Cartesianisms”; the influence of late scholasticism; the philosophical contributions of women; the nature and impact of the “Scientific Revolution”; treatments of substance-mode metaphysics, mereology, causation and freedom; and theories of mind, self-knowledge, and mind-body interaction and union.

 For my contact information, see the right-hand portion of this and other pages of the website.